 To modify an existing rule, you need to make a working copy.
 The working copy can be created from the existing rule.
 The working copy data can be used to overwrite the rule as required.

 To create a working copy

-- 1. Select the Identity Audit | Rules category.
+- 1. In the Manager, select the Identity Audit > Rules category.

 - 2. Select the rule in the result list.

 - 3. Select the Create working copy task.

 - 4. Confirm the security prompt with Yes.